 Plea Bargaining Under Nigerian Law

 The usual outcome of ‘guilty’ or ‘not guilty’ and or ‘sentencing’ in a criminal trial which was largely determined by the legal principles of ‘proof beyond reasonable doubt’ and ‘presumption of innocence’ has been resolved by the now common aspect of a negotiated agreement by parties to the criminal proceedings.
-In real times, parties’ concession underlies the basis for a successful plea bargain to bridge the gap in circumstances where the prosecution is unable to procure compelling and conclusive evidence against the accused or co-accused necessary for the Court’s finding of ‘guilty’ and gives an opportunity to an accused persons to elect not to proceed with the trial.
+In real terms, parties’ concession underlies the basis for a successful plea bargain to bridge the gap in circumstances where the prosecution is unable to procure compelling and conclusive evidence against the accused or co-accused necessary for the Court’s finding of ‘guilty’ and gives an opportunity to an accused person to elect not to proceed with the trial.

 Plea Bargain – Historical Background

-The concept of ‘plea bargain’ achieved its global recognition in 1970 in the landmark case of Brady v.
+The concept of the ‘plea bargain’ achieved its global recognition in 1970 in the landmark case of Brady v.
 United States,[4] by the Supreme Court of the United States of America where Brady who pleaded guilty to a kidnaping charge in violation of 18 U.S.C. § 1201(a) and whose sentence was 50 years imprisonment, was later reduced to 30.

 This was adopted due to the adversarial nature of the United States’ judicial system which places the judges as an umpire, in which they are completely dependent upon the parties to develop the factual record and cannot independently discover information to assess the strength of the case against the Defendant.
-There are several cases where the US Courts have given full effect to plea bargain and as at today, 95% of criminal cases in the United States of America have been resolved by plea bargains.[5]
+There are several cases where the US Courts have given full effect to plea bargains and as at today, 95% of criminal cases in the United States of America have been resolved by plea bargains.[5]

 Plea Bargaining under the EFCC Act